-What is common to all initiatives dealing with the topic of micro-credentials is the fact that microcredentials should enable clearly defined standards and assessment processes, enabling the and transferability recognition of these qualifications.
+What is common to all initiatives dealing with the topic of micro-credentials is the fact that micro-credentials should enable clearly defined standards and assessment processes, enabling the transferability and recognition of these qualifications.
 Despite different definitions, all initiatives agree that micro-credentials are short, focused programs designed to address specific social and market learning needs.